 Girls' Voices has been helping girls share their stories since 2016.
 Over 2,000 young women have participated in our program, learning the basics of visual storytelling and sharing their experiences with the world.
 Check out some of the inspiring stories our scholars have shared below!

-We asked girls to submit video proposals or photo essays describing their changemaking ideas — and we were floored by the response!
+We asked girls to submit video proposals and we were floored by the response!
 The winning girls received grant funding to bring their projects to life in their communities.
-Check out the winners and browse the full gallery to see what the next generation of changemakers is up to.
+Check out the winners below to see what the next generation of change makers is up to.

 Before COVID-19, Girls' Voices held video-storytelling workshops for girls around the globe.
 After COVID changed the world, we went digital and started our own online platform – Girls' Voices Movement.
 Our inaugural Girls' Voices Movement cohort jumped right in and shared their experiences living through an historic time in history.